michaelschiltz/materialmarkets/japanese_financial_history_timetable.md

    </td>
    <td>
    </td>
-   <td>Early Japanese <em>Kōchōsen </em>coinage debased
+   <td>Early Japanese <em>Kōchōsen </em>coinage debased.
    </td>
    <td>
    </td>
-   <td>710: Empress Genmei established the capital of Heijō-kyō 平城京(present-day Nara)
+   <td>710: Empress Genmei established the capital of Heijō-kyō 平城京(present-day Nara).
 <p>
-The heyday of Chinese influence in early Japan through the adoption of the Chinese writing system, Chinese fashion, and a Chinese version of Buddhism
+The heyday of Chinese influence in early Japan through the adoption of the Chinese writing system, Chinese fashion, and a Chinese version of Buddhism.
    </td>
   </tr>
   <tr>